ViaScientific/vfdocs/docs/ViaFoundry/app.md

 ## -   **Jupyter Notebook**

-The Jupyter Notebook app, due to its interactive and flexible nature, it allows bioinformatics researchers to combine code, visualizations, and explanatory text in a single document.
+The Jupyter Notebook app, due to its interactive and flexible nature, allows bioinformatics researchers to combine code, visualizations, and explanatory text in a single document.
 Bioinformaticians can write and execute code snippets in real-time, visualize data using various plotting libraries, and document their analyses step-by-step.

 ![image](../images/jupyter-app.png)